Thushari Jayasekera: Biography

-Thushari is an American actress of South Asian origin.
-As a child, she moved with her parents to the United States.
-She was born in Sri Lanka and raised in the US state of California.
-(In a broader sense of ethnicity she belongs to the South Asian-East Indian Americans category with an American attitude with traditional cultural style.)Thushari was always drawn to performing and writing.
+Jayasekera is an American actress of South Asian origin.
+She was born in Sri Lanka, then moved with her parents to the United States, and grew up in California.

+She was always drawn to performing and writing.
 She wrote skits and monologues for herself and friends to perform.
-She wrote and still writes poetry and questions serious situations in the world and writes little solutions.
-She has acted in independent films such as the Yal Devi, Man Without A Head, and in American & Sri Lankan-American Stage productions including a role as one of the female leads in the dramas Parasthawa & Doopatha presented by the Drama Circle of California(SLADCC).
+She wrote, and still writes, poetry, and questions serious situations in the world and writes little solutions.
+She has acted in independent films such as The Yal Devi and Man Without a Head.
+She has appeared in American and Sri Lankan-American stage productions, including as a female lead in the dramas Parasthawa and Doopatha, presented by the Drama Circle of California.

-She has created several independent projects for public broadcast like the Original Recipe which is a variety show with skits, interviews, and music as well as Jelly Noose.
-Now Jelly Noose is a blog that delivers non-urgent news around town with a Sri Lankan American flavour.
-She launched a mini-zine titled Apsara which highlights information in the South Asian Community.
+Jayasekera has created several independent projects for public broadcast like Original Recipe, a variety show with skits, interviews, and music.
+SHe also created Jelly Noose, a blog that delivers non-urgent news around town with a Sri Lankan American flavour.
+She launched a mini-zine titled Apsara which highlights the South Asian community.

 Currently, she writes and performs original performance arts pieces using words, dance and movement.
-A well known piece is where she uses actual rain as a metaphor She, also, writes poetry and short stories.
-She is an announcer/emcee at festivals and events in Southern California and brings her personal style to hosting a show.
-She is best known for her good acting work, volunteering, community outreach work and outspokenness.
+A well known piece is one in which she uses actual rain as a metaphor.
+She also writes poetry and short stories.
+She is an announcer/emcee at festivals and events in Southern California.
+She is known for her acting, volunteering, community outreach work and outspokenness.

-Her breakthrough role in prime-time television is that of Pinky on NBC Universal network's sitcom Outsourced 2010–2011.
-She is a Hollywood entertainment product.
+Her breakthrough role in prime-time television was Pinky on NBC Universal network's sitcom Outsourced from 2010 to 2011.